research-software-collaborations/research-software-collaborations.github.io/pages/exchanges.md

-by providing opportunities for early career researchers (postdocs, young faculty/staff, senior PhD students) to establish an extended research exchange (e.g., 1-3 months) to work with other experts in particle physics, nuclear physics and astroparticle physics, as well as from the computational and data Science communitues.
+by providing opportunities for early career researchers (postdocs, young faculty/staff, senior PhD students) to establish an extended research exchange (e.g., 1-3 months) to work with other experts in particle physics, nuclear physics and astroparticle physics, as well as from the computational and data science communities.
 These research exchanges aim to achieve specific software deliverables and foster a longer term research collaboration.
-Our team has experienced first hand how these short changes can impact research outcomes and careers long term.
+Our team has experienced firsthand how these short exchanges can impact research outcomes and careers long term.

 ### Eligibility
 The following exchanges are eligible: